csinop/FAFM/README.md

 # FAFM is a Planner for Bodybuilding
      The app has several different fitness moves, more can be added without any trouble.
 # With FAFM:
-     You can create and manage a weekly fitness program.
+     You can create, manage, and share a weekly fitness program.
      You can customize every move in terms of set and repetition count.

 # How to use: